 Visit Bayfordbury Observatory

 Bayfordbury is primarily a university teaching observatory for undergraduate students, and not generally open to the public during the year.
-However we hold a number of events for the public throughout the winter months.
+However we hold a number of events for the public throughout the year.

 Bayfordbury Observatory gives the opportunity for private groups, schools, Brownies/Scouts and the general public to visit us and learn more about the universe and the work taking place here.